ParlatoI/Shark-Forecasting_Capstone/README.md

 ### Hypothesis

-Shark movement along the coastline is strongly influenced by a combination of climate, life cycle, and ocean factors, particularly water temperature, age and type of shark, and time of year, because these factors determine sharks’ abilities to survive colder northern coastal waters and biological inclinations like going to common nesting areas for mating.
+While tiger shark movement is influenced by biological factors such as life stage, and prey availability, we hypothesize that environmental and temporal conditions - particularly temperature, sea level pressure, wind conditions, and seasonality - are associated with elevated likelihood of coastal presence and can be anticipated using a predictive risk model.

 ### Prediction

-I expect that integrating ocean condition data and weather conditions with Shark tracking data will allow for a model that is capable of predicting the likelihood of shark presence.
-I believe that we’ll likely see trends of more sharks further up the coastline at beaches when ocean temperatures are warmer, and generally calmer (so not during hurricane impacted times), and depending upon seasonal migration times.
+We expect that integrating shark movement data with environmental and temporal conditions will produce a model capable of identifying periods of heightened shark presence risk, particularly during warmer temperatures, calmer weather conditions, and known seasonal migration windows.

 ## Data & Analysis